Six years and a child after, how does a marriage look like?

 And lastly, we always try to come back to this truth when things are not fireflies and butterflies: It is recognizing that apart from the One who designed and authored marriage, we will not be able to do this marriage thing right.

 Six years R, high five!
 To more years of loving and choosing to love despite all.
+I love you then and now and in the morrow.

 Here’s the date on the 30th of June 2018 to celebrate the sixth year.